INTERNATIONAL PET SHIPPING

 “With only 10 days notice Feathers & Fur made it all happen, they were so kind, professional & made the process stress free.
 They delivered my dog happy in perfect condition into my mother’s arms on schedule, updating me on their great app with photos & messages all the way and reassuring me as my dog made the journey.
 I could not recommend them highly enough.”

-“We recently used FFExpress to ship our two pups to Germany.
+“We recently used FFExpress to ship our two pups to Europe.
 I couldn’t express my gratitude for them helping us!!
 We had a few hiccups but they did everything they could to help fix them.
 They took care of our two babies and made sure we knew they were safe the entire time.
 Would definitely recommend Feathers and Fur express to anyone!”

 “We were at a loss for how to get our beloved pittbull/boxer mix from Atlanta to Girona, Spain.
 We’d almost lost hope when FFE gave us great recommendations on how we could be the process as smooth as possible with very clear instructions.
 We had no trouble, and our precious pup arrived with a wagging tail!
 Definitely a wonderful service!”